JvanKatwijk/sdr-j-spectrumviewer/README.md

 Windows
 -----------------------------------------------------------------------------

-Soon an installer for Windows will be created
+At some point in time an installer for Windows will be created

 --------------------------------------------------------------------------------
 Linux